Your plush toy business is in a bind. Customers want toys that look premium and are eco-friendly.

 Properties of PU Leather Fabric

-Select PU leather fabric, you may access many practical and attractive features.
+Select PU leather fabric, and you may access many practical and attractive features.
 These features fit different applications and meet various client needs.

 Durability and Appearance